Courses and Requirements

 Topics in inorganic chemistry, including periodicity and descriptive chemistry of the elements, electrochemistry, transition metal coordination chemistry, and the structure and properties of solid state materials.
 Laboratories emphasize synthesis and characterization of inorganic coordination compounds, electrochemistry, and inorganic materials.
 This course satisfies the second semester of a one-year General Chemistry requirement for post-graduate Health Professions programs.
 Prerequisite, 120 or 125.
 Three hours of lecture and three hours of laboratory.
 Brewer.

 A survey of the chemical and physical nature of biological macromolecules, including nucleic acids, proteins, lipids and carbohydrates; biochemistry of enzyme catalysis; bioenergetics and regulatory mechanisms.
 Principles and techniques of experimental biochemistry, focusing on isolation methods and techniques for analyzing structure and function.
 This course satisfies the second semester of a one-year General Chemistry requirement for post-graduate Health Professions programs, however, this course might not also satisfy a Health Profession program’s requirement for a course in Biochemistry.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 190.
 Three hours of class and three hours of laboratory.
 (Same as Biochemistry/Molecular Biology 270 and Biology 270.)
-S Rosenstein.
+Blum and S Rosenstein.

 Independent work in the research laboratory under supervision of a faculty member.
 Prerequisite, instructor’s signature.
-May be repeated for credit, but not counted toward concentration requirements.
+May be repeated for credit, but not counted toward concentration or minor requirements.
 Students may count up to one credit of chemistry research toward graduation.
 One-quarter, one-half or one credit per semester.
 No senior concentrators.
 The Department.

 A study of the fundamental concepts and principles of physical chemistry applied to biological systems.
 Topics include the spectroscopy, thermodynamics and kinetics of proteins and other biomolecules, and the use of this knowledge to explain the physical basis of biochemical properties.
 Prerequisite, 270 and Mathematics 116.
 Physics 105, 195 or 205 is recommended.
 (Same as Biochemistry/Molecular Biology 320.)